 This course prepares pre-service teachers to plan for, teach, and assess physical education, adaptive physical education, and health for pre-school through fourth grade in accordance with the Pennsylvania Department of Education (PDE) Framework for Pre-K Through Grade 4 Program Guidelines.
 The course is presented in modules.
 Students will be able to apply state and national guidelines for physical education and health to the development of an integrated mini-unit on health content appropriate to the population that they will teach in their practicum in special education.
-They will also be able to apply the appropriate state guidelines to the development of annotated games and activities appropriate for the population that they will teach in their practicum.
+They will also be able to apply the appropriate state guidelines to the development of annotated games and activities appropriate for the population that they will teach.
+The course is taken during the senior semester of the practicum in special education.

-SCHOOLS, FAMILIES AND COMMUNITIES
+SCHOOLS, FAMILIES AND COMMUNITIES 3 credits